chris-visser/guide/content/vue.md

 </style>
 ```

-By doing this, you will be able to easily reuse your design implementation on other applications
+By splitting design from domain state, you will be able to easily reuse your Vue design implementation on other applications
-that are not written with Meteor's Tracker functionality.
-Its quite common to build these component
+in the form of a design system like [Vuetify](https://vuetifyjs.com/en/) and [Bootstrap Vue](https://bootstrap-vue.org/).

-as a separate package that represents a design system.
-Examples of these are Vuetify and Bootstrap Vue.
+Another reason is reducing dependency specifically on a backend (like Meteor).
-Another reason is reducing depency specifically on a backend (like Meteor).
-You can now
+You can now switch API tooling just by changing the containers part, but the components will
-switch API tooling just by changing the containers part, but the components will remain untouched.
+remain untouched.
+If you nail this, your project will become highly scalable and relatively
-If you nail this, your project will become highly scalable and relatively easy to refactor and maintain.
+easy to refactor and maintain.

 <h3>Naming conventions</h3>